What is callus?

 - Risk of cracking or infection with deep calluses

-- Reduced walking comfort due to pain or imbalanced pressure distribution
+- Reduced walking comfort due to pain or uneven pressure distribution

 What can a podiatrist do?